-I reminds me that it’s time to FINALLY enter the museum!
+It reminds me to FINALLY enter the museum!

 Inside the museum

-I can see that!
-And notice that there’s a security check right here.
-This is good.
+Notice that there’s a security check here.
+Good!

 First: Don’t delude yourself thinking that you will see everything in the museum.
-With this expectation in mind, you will leave the museum feeling frustrated.
-Be a realist.
-Nobody can explore the totality of such a huge museum in just one visit.
-Remember the Louvre Museum.
-It’s impossible to see everything there in one day.
+With this assumption in mind, you will leave the place feeling frustrated.
+Be realistic: Nobody can explore the totality of such a vast museum in just one visit.

-Consequently, here comes another warning: only with a good tour guide will you explore the Egyptian Museum properly.
+Here comes one more warning: An excellent tour guide at your side is the only way to properly explore the Egyptian Museum.
 That thing is too complex.
-A spectacular historical richness.
-Visitors must be guided there.
-A tour guide knows where to go and make people understand what they see.
+Visitors need orientation.
+A tour guide knows where to go and makes people understand what they see.

 Of course!
-All visitors are always super-anxious to see the mask.
-I believe I can say that it is the greatest star in the museum.
-There are no words to express my feelings when I see it with just a few centimeters between us.
-I stay there, still… looking… and looking at it… A hypnosis that lasts for several minutes.
-This is beautiful, exciting, but brings to us one more warning: Don’t limit your visit to the area dedicated to Tutankhamun, especially to the room that houses the gold mask.
+Visitors are always eager to see that mask.
+It is the greatest star in the museum.
+There are no words to express my feelings when I see it at just a few centimeters away.
+I stay there, looking and looking at it, in a hypnosis that lasts for several minutes.

 One of the greatest surprises is the Royal Mummies Room.
-You read this name when I was speaking about the tickets for the museum.
-You will need an extra ticket to enter this room, and photos are totally forbidden.
-But it’s worth the visit.
-Trust me.
-For instance, you will see there, face to face (!), the mummy of the powerful Ramesses II and the mummy of the great Hatshepsut.
+You read this name when I talked about tickets.
+You will need an extra ticket to enter this room, and photos are forbidden.
+But it’s worth the visit, trust me.
+For instance, you will see there, face to face (!), the mummy of the powerful Ramesses II and the mummy of the great queen Hatshepsut.

 One more thing.
 We sh—

-So… what do you think of all this so far?
+So, what do you think of all of this so far?

 Of course not.
-This is a clever strategy to keep your attention here.
+This is a clever strategy to keep your attention.

 But enough of torture.
-Let’s finally see the big area dedicated to Tut!
+Let’s visit the extensive zone dedicated to Tut.